The Australian Government is now operating in accordance with the Caretaker Conventions pending the outcome of the 2022 federal election.

 ** COVID-19 Update **

-- There are increasing numbers of cases of COVID-19 in Ghana and West Africa so you should limit your movements outside of your home or hotel to reduce the risk of becoming infected.
+- There are still cases of COVID-19 in Ghana and West Africa so you should limit your movements outside of your home or hotel to reduce the risk of becoming infected.

 - Health facilities are extremely limited in the region.

-- With the closure of borders and restrictions on movements, the Australian High Commission is limited in the consular assistance it can offer at this time.
+- With restrictions on borders and movements, the Australian High Commission is limited in the consular assistance it can offer at this time.

-- For immediate family members who are not citizens or permanent residents, please check the Department of Home Affairs web site for details of what you will need to do to obtain an exemption from the ban on arrivals of non-citizens and residents to Australia.
+- For those travellers who are not citizens or permanent residents, please check the Department of Home Affairs website for details of what you will need to do to enter Australia.

-- When you return home to Australia, you will be subject to 14-day isolation on arrival.
+- When you return home to Australia, you may be subject to 14 days quarantine at the port of entry.

 Please continue to follow us for updates on Twitter at @AusAmbGH and @Smartraveller and on Facebook at (https://www.facebook.com/pg/AustralianHighCommissionGhana).

 Welcome to the website of the Australian High Commission in Accra, Ghana.